-The last one month has seen our region experience the worst flood ever recorded, second only to the disastrous El Nino of 1997.
+The last three months have seen our region experience the worst flood ever recorded, second only to the disastrous El Nino of 1997.
 The current rains, previously considered a blessing, quickly degenerated into a natural disaster.

 The heavy rains led to Tana river bursting its banks and flooding most villages within the hirola’s region.
 Hundreds of families were left homeless and have been forced to relocate to higher and safer grounds within Garissa town.
 These locals have had their houses including household items and other valuables washed away.
 Despite this, they consider themselves lucky, as some lives have unfortunately been cut short by the raging floods.